OpenMoonRay/openmoonray-docs/docs/user-reference/alab/textureCacheSize.md

 This is a test profiling result (MCRT time. not include RenderPrep time) of various different texture cache sizes on ALab2.0.1.
 ![Texture Cache Size Performance Difference]({{ "/assets/images/user-reference/alab/texCacheSize.png" | absolute_url }})

 All tests are using vanilla ALab 2.0.1 scene (i.e. no optimization of the scene itself) with 4K high reso texture and baked geometry.
+Linux kernel cache was warm enough by preliminary test render.
+All tests were rendered 3 times and averaged results.

 Basically, all sceneVariable settings are default except image size and uniform sampling related parameters.
 ```
 SceneVariables {